kamjony/Photo-Gallery-Flutter/README.md

 # photogallery

 This flutter project is a Photo Gallery App using GetX State Management.
+Photos are fetched using UnSplash API.

 Features:
 1. Users have infinite scroll to look and find any images he/she may like.